StackVista/stackstate-docs/develop/reference/stql_reference.md

 The function withNeighborsOf extends STQL query output, adding connected components in the specified direction\(s\).
 The number of topology levels included can be adjusted up to a maximum of 15.

 `withNeighborsOf(components=(), levels=, direction=)`

+When an advanced filter contains the function withNeighborsOf, the number of components whose neighbors are queried for is shown in the [**Other filters** box](/use/stackstate-ui/filters.md#other-filters).

 #### Parameters / fields